glyphr-studio/Glyphr-Studio-2/README.md

 # Glyphr Studio v2!
  V2 is back :-) the overall goal is codebase modernization.
 Much of the code hasn't been worked on since 2010, so it's time to do an all-up scrub.

 ## What's changing
 * Convert our JavaScript to use ES6 stuff
   * Change prototypes to classes
   * Let / Const instead of Var
   * Template strings instead of string concatenation
   * Probably more...
 * Lint everything with ESLint, Google style
 * JSDoc *all the things*
 * CSS3, mostly for Variables and Layout
 * New test framework and tests for all our code
 * Dev and Prod environments that make it easy to keep code separate and testable, but also concatenate-able and minimize-able.
+* Minimize global variables
+* Investigation - HTML Templates for UI Controls

 ## What's not changing
 So, here at Glyphr Studio, we've always had a very strong DIY attitude - this means: